-A notable effort at estimating viscoelastic details for a tire structure is made in, howeverthe employed process is quite tedious and requires dedicated measurements of the specific
+5. A notable effort at estimating viscoelastic details for a tire structure is made in , however the employed process is quite tedious and requires dedicated measurements of the specific tire.
+Hence, dissipation will be assumed to be based on a set of rather global loss factor assumptions for the time being.

-4.DATA COLLECTION:
+4.DATA COLLECTION :